106th Wisconsin Legislature

-The 106th Wisconsin Legislature is the current ongoing legislative session in Wisconsin.
-It was convened on January 10, 2023, in regular session, and will likely adjourn in the Spring of 2024.

-This is the first legislative session after the redistricting of the Senate and Assembly according to a decision of the Wisconsin Supreme Court in 2022.
+The One Hundred Sixth Wisconsin Legislature convened from January 3, 2023, to January 6, 2025, in regular session, though it adjourned for legislative activity on March 12, 2024.
+The Legislature also convened in a special session on September 20, 2023.

+This was the only legislative term under the redistricting plan imposed by the Wisconsin Supreme Court in the 2022 case Johnson v.
+Wisconsin Elections Commission.
+The district plan was a Republican remedial proposal which closely adhered to districts adopted by the Republican legislature in 2011.
+During this legislative term, the Wisconsin Supreme Court declared that district plan unconstitutional on technical grounds, and the legislature and governor agreed on a new redistricting plan.

-Senators representing odd-numbered districts are newly elected for this session and are serving the first two years of a four-year term.
-Assembly members are elected to a two-year term.
+Senators representing odd-numbered districts were elected for this session and served the first two years of a four-year term.
+Assembly members were elected to a two-year term.
 Assembly members and odd-numbered senators were elected in the general election of November 8, 2022.
-Senators representing even-numbered districts are serving the third and fourth year of their four-year term, having been elected in the general election held on November 3, 2020.
+Senators representing even-numbered districts were serving the third and fourth year of their four-year term, having been elected in the general election held on November 3, 2020.

+The governor of Wisconsin during this entire term was Democrat Tony Evers, of Dane County, serving the first two years of his second four-year term, having won re-election in the 2022 Wisconsin gubernatorial election.